Killer Croc: DC Rebirth

-In the pages of DC Rebirth with the Suicide Squad, Killer Croc and the Squad go on a mission to retrieve a "cosmic item" from a Russian undersea prison, revealed to be a portal to the Phantom Zone, and come face-to-face with General Zod.
+In DC Rebirth, Killer Croc and the Squad go on a mission to retrieve a "cosmic item" from a Russian undersea prison, revealed to be a portal to the Phantom Zone, and come face-to-face with General Zod.
 He attacks the Squad and, when spotting Zod about to kill June Moone/Enchantress, Croc saves her just in time.
 After the mission, back in their cells, June Moone and Croc have a heartfelt conversation and embrace each other.
 Killer Croc and June Moone enjoy New York City and decide to explore their romance in the future.
 Croc encourages her to try, but later expresses fear and sheds tears that he will lose her if she is able to achieve her dream.
 Enchantress's rampage in New York City lasts until it is revealed that it is an editor from a magazine company who rejected June.
 After being convinced by Croc to reevaluate her, he decided to give her some freelance work.
 Moved by Waylon's actions, June reigns in the Enchantress and thanks her love for helping her.

-Wall escapes the battle after downloading the file.
+Amanda Waller escapes the battle after downloading the file.
 Two days later in the cell, Croc mourns, and breaks down in tears over June Moone's "death", as Rick told him that June Moone is the only one who did not see him as monstrous.
 He eventually leaves the Squad.

 In Harley Quinn's series, Killer Croc joined the Penguin's plans to take over New York, but went off on his own to take Coney Island, revealing that he was on display there in a freak show as a kid driving out the other villains.
 After it was all torn down, Harley convinced him to join her side and help take it all back from the Penguin.

 Killer Croc, deciding to go by his first name Waylon, later took over Tusk's hotel in Monster Town, granting second chances to any monster in need.

-In Joker War event tie-in, the Joker and his goons assaulted Monstertown.
+In the Joker War event, the Joker and his goons assaulted Monstertown.
 He decided to create a new one in the sewers of Gotham, hoping that he and the others would be left alone and wanting no involvement in the war.
-Batman attempts to warn Croc of the dangers of the chemicals in the water, but doesn’t believe him.
+Batman attempts to warn Croc of the dangers of the chemicals in the water, but does not believe him.
 He makes a deal with Batman to fight him, only to lose.
 Although Croc and his gang are later taken to jail, he promises them the best of care, including a reversal of their conditions, if a cure can be found.